Museums and art galleries

 1. Scope

-The mode or category of occupation for this sector is wide ranging as determined by the UTLC in Stephen G Hughes (VO) v Exeter City Council [2019] RA 73.
-The mode or category for museums, historic properties and leisure attractions was considered (paras 45-48).
-Here reference is made to the Court of Appeal in Williams [2001] endorsing the use of general categories for the purposes of the reality principle and a reminder that differences in categories of business may influence the valuation method used but valuation method does not determine the mode or category.
+1.2 Museums and non-commercial art galleries are part of a wide-ranging mode or category of occupation as determined in Stephen G Hughes (VO) v Exeter City Council [2019] RA 73, which followed Hughes (VO) v York Museums and Gallery Trust [2017] UKUT 200 (LC).
+The mode or category for museums, historic properties and leisure attractions was considered at paras 45-48.
+The decision referred to Williams [2001] endorsing the use of general categories for the purposes of the reality principle, with a reminder that differences in categories of business may influence the valuation method used but valuation method does not determine the mode or category.

-The Tribunal concluded at Para 204 stating that the VO’s approach
+1.3 The Tribunal concluded at Para 204 that the VO’s approach:

 “….focuses too narrowly upon what he acknowledges to be a broad spectrum of heritage assets”.
 The essential quality of such an asset is its cultural, artistic, historic or scientific value and significance.
 We do not think it is appropriate to categorise them too narrowly (and, at least in part, by inappropriate criteria) when undertaking a comparative exercise to see how they are valued in the market.
 We accept that differences between a specific museum such as RAMM and a specific visitor attraction such as Stonehenge may amount to relevant comparative factors, but we do not agree that there is a clear and material distinction between the two that warrants the one being, in effect, rendered ineligible to inform the type of broad analysis that is appropriate.”